 - Redirect downspouts from paved areas to vegetated areas.

-- Keep catch basins or storm sewer grates clean of debris.
+- Keep catch basins or storm sewer grates clear of debris.

 - Wash vehicles on your lawn and not your driveway.